RealHarshThakur/selenium-python3-script/README.md

 # selenium-python3-script
-Make sure to get the webdrivers necessary for your browser.
+Make sure to get the webdrivers necessary for your browser and have the usernames.txt and passwords.txt in the same folder as the script.
 # Automates the login process